tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-t-sql-tuesday-31-logging.md

 ```
 This should be placed in a scheduled job in SQL Agent for an on-premises database, or tied into a scheduled task system (perhaps via a worker role) for a SQL Azure database.

-Now that we have some data and we&#8217;re logging it at some regular interval, lets start getting some use out of it.
+Now that we have some data and we're logging it at some regular interval, lets start getting some use out of it.

 ## Basic Information